pypy/wxpython-cffi/README.rst

 needed actually import the toplevel wx module, you'll need to import ``wx._core`` for now.
 That should change very soon though.

-After updating, you may need to run ``./build.py touch`` before running the etg scripts.
+After updating sources from version control, you may need to run ``./build.py touch`` before running the etg scripts.

 .. _cffi:  http://cffi.readthedocs.org
 .. _pypy:  http://www.pypy.org